nationalarchives/front-end-development-guide/2015/peer-review-pod.md

 #### Reviewer comments

 http://places-of-deposit.azurewebsites.net/
 A few validation errors - Duplicate ID's within SVG ('#title') which could be changed to classes.
 Scotland is missing an opening <a> tag.
-Northern Ireland is missing an <a> tag.
+Northern Ireland is missing an 'a' tag.

 http://places-of-deposit.azurewebsites.net/results.php?region=london
 Only one problem area - 'div class="aria-tabs id=" tabs-pointed'.
 A spacing issue is causing the validation error.

 http://places-of-deposit.azurewebsites.net/transferring-body.php?id=400
-Breadcrumb text is outside of a <li> tag and causing validation error and 'tdbody' is being used instead of 'tbody' within the table.
+Breadcrumb text is outside of a 'li' tag and causing validation error and 'tdbody' is being used instead of 'tbody' within the table.

 http://places-of-deposit.azurewebsites.net/place-of-deposit.php?id=31
-Breadcrumb text is outside of a <li> tag and causing validation error.
+Breadcrumb text is outside of a 'li' tag and causing validation error.
 Also a typo and misplaced quote mark for the mailto link on line 228.

 Title tag is present but is the same across all.
 Can it match the H1?
 Do we want it to match the H1 in every case?